TheManuelML/IP-Tools/README.md

 - [1] Get information about the IP address.
 Network, broadcast and the router adress.
 - [2] Ping the IP and see the output.
 - [3] Do a reverse DNS lookup to see the domain name.

+## Working on...
+- IP Geolocalization.
+- DNS Lookup.
+To see the IP of a domain.